PAOLI: Pose-free Articulated Object Learning from Sparse-view Images: Method

 \subsection{Joint Optimization}

-To obtain an initial segmentation of object parts and their corresponding rigid transformations, we leverage TEASER~\cite{yang2020teaser}, a robust pose estimation algorithm for point correspondences.
-We apply TEASER to the set of correspondences between the deformed source and the target Gaussians.
-Since TEASER was originally designed for static scenes, it identifies the largest rigidly moving component, typically the part with greatest volume, as the inlier set, while treating the remaining points as outliers.
+To obtain an initial segmentation and transformations, we leverage TEASER++~\cite{yang2020teaser}, a robust pose estimation algorithm.
+For clarity, we first describe the common two-part (root/leaf) scenario (see Sec.~\ref{sec:multi_part} for multi-part).
+We apply TEASER++ to the correspondences from Sec 3.2.
+It finds the largest rigid component (inliers) as the root $r$, treating the remaining outliers as the leaf $l$.
+This yields initial transformations $\pi_r, \pi_l$ and part labels $p^s$.

-We then organize these sets into a tree structure: the inlier points form the root node, and the outliers are assigned to leaf nodes.
-TEASER is applied recursively to the leaf nodes to estimate part-level similarity transformations.
-This iterative process progressively adds parts to the tree, with the root representing the dominant component and leaves corresponding to smaller articulated parts.
-For simplicity, we describe the two-part case, though the method naturally extends to multiple parts.
-The result is a set of similarity transformations, $\pi_r$ and $\pi_l$, for the root and leaf parts, along with segmentation labels $p^s \in \{r, l\}$ for each Gaussian point in the source state.
+Both the initial geometry from FreeSplatter and the part-pose estimates from TEASER++ are coarse approximations.
+Therefore, a joint optimization is essential to mutually refine the geometry, segmentation, and articulation parameters.
+To do this without the optimization getting stuck in a bad local minimum, we introduce a three-phase staged refinement strategy.
+This coarse-to-fine approach first stabilizes the large-scale rigid motions (Phase 1), then refines the underlying geometry and segmentation (Phase 2), and finally polishes the visual appearance (Phase 3).